Maryland Online Poker Guide 2017

-There are currently five licensed real cash casinos in Maryland, with a sixth to come in 2016 – the MGM National Harbor in the county of Prince George’s.
+There are currently six licensed real cash casinos in Maryland, the latest being the MGM National Harbor in the county of Prince George’s.
 Real cash casinos came to Maryland in 2010, with Hollywood Casino Perryville being the first to open its doors.

 You can also play slot machines at racetracks in Maryland, following the passing of a bill in 2008 that allowed horseracing venues to apply to become racinos.
 There are no Tribal casinos in Maryland, however, with all venues on offer falling under the commercial banner.

 According to the World Casino Directory , there are a combined total of 12,943 slot machines and 407 table games on offer to Maryland’s real cash gamblers – quite the offering from a state that was once considered among the more conservative towards gambling law.

 Pari-mutuel betting on horse racing is legal, as is charitable betting in the Free State.
 Maryland also has a real money state lottery.

 Gain knowledge on all this below:

 - How legal is online poker in MD?

 Online Gambling Law in Maryland